paritytech/smoldot/bin/wasm-node/javascript/README.md

 and [the list of requests that smoldot is capable of serving](https://polkadot.js.org/docs/substrate/rpc/).
 - The index of the chain within `chainSpecs`, the list of chains passed at initialization.
 The request will be performed in the context of the chosen chain.
-- A `userDataId` which can be used.
+- A `userDataId` which can be used to match requests with responses.
 More information below.

 If the request is well formatted, the client will send a response using the `jsonRpcCallback` callback that was passed at initialization.
 This callback takes as parameter the string JSON-RPC response, the `chainIndex`, and the `userDataId`.
-The `chainIndex` and `userDataId` are always equal to the values that were passinged to `sendJsonRpc`.
+The `chainIndex` and `userDataId` are always equal to the values that were passed to `sendJsonRpc`.

 If the request is a subscription, the notifications will also be sent back using the same `jsonRpcCallback`.